 To access the permissions sets you will:

+Click Setup in the upper right hand corner.
 Filter on the left hand side for Permission and click on Permission Sets under "Manage Users".

 How To Assign A Permission Set